Chinedum Orji

-Chinedum Enyinnaya Orji is a Nigerian politician and former member of parliament who represented Umuahia Central State Constituency.
-He served as the 11th Speaker of the Abia State House of Assembly since June 10, 2019 till June 10, 2023.
+Chinedum Enyinnaya Orji (born 25 December 1970) is a Nigerian politician and former member of parliament who represented Umuahia Central State Constituency.He served as the 11th Speaker of the Abia State House of Assembly from 10 June 2019 to 10 June 2023.
 He was unanimously elected as the Speaker of the Abia State House of Assembly on 10 June 2019 during the Inauguration of the 7th Abia State House of Assembly.

 Early life

-Chinedum Enyinnaya Orji was born on December 25, 1970, to the family of Senator Theodore Orji and Chief Mrs. Odochi Orji of Amaokwe in Ugba village, Ugba Autonomous Community in Umuahia North Local Government Area of Abia State, Nigeria.
+Chinedum Enyinnaya Orji was born on 25 December 1970, to the family of Senator Theodore Orji and Chief Mrs. Odochi Orji of Amaokwe in Ugba village, Ugba Autonomous Community in Umuahia North Local Government Area of Abia State, Nigeria.
 Chinedum attended Ugba Community Primary School, Umuahia Ibeku between 1976 and 1982, from where he proceeded to Government Secondary School, Owerri, between 1982 and 1987.
 He gained admission into the Federal University of Technology Owerri where he graduated with a bachelor's degree in Civil Engineering in 1996.